SSDI VS SSI | Social Security Disability Insurance

 Determining eligibility for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) is a complex process.
 Requirements differ between the two, and, in some cases, a person might even qualify for one or the other in addition to workers’ compensation benefits.

-Seeking the counsel of experienced attorneys is to your benefit.
+Seeking the counsel of experienced attorneys is to your benefit, as whether or not you have knowledgeable legal counsel on your side can ultimately make or break your case.
 Even if you have been denied before, we can ensure your application is completed according to the strict requirements of the Social Security Administration.
 With 11 convenient offices throughout Pennsylvania, we can assist you on a contingency basis anywhere in the state.

 Social Security Disability Insurance (SSDI) Vs. Supplemental Security Income (SSI)

 Understanding the difference between SSDI and SSI is critical to the success of your case.
+While some may use the two terms interchangeably, it is imperative to understand the distinctions between Social Security Disability Insurance and Supplemental Security Income.
 The application process for each goes through the Social Security Administration, but differences in eligibility will demand different approaches for a successful application.

 SSDI is available to injured workers who have earned sufficient credits based on taxable work income paid into Social Security.
 People eligible to receive benefits include:

 - Blind or disabled workers and their children